 The entry-level iPad gets an even bigger display.

 Apple's entry-level iPad now sports a larger 10.2-inch display and, like last year, supports the Apple Pencil.
 For the first time, Apple's entry-level tablet also features the Smart Connector, allowing it to use accessories like the Smart Keyboard.

-For people just looking for a decent tablet at a fairly low price, the seventh-generation iPad is a good choice.
+For people just looking for a decent tablet at a reasonably low price, the seventh-generation iPad is a good choice.
 The inclusion of the Smart Connector, and thus Smart Keyboard support, allow this iPad to have similar flexibility for productivity as more expensive iPads.